 - Back or Neck Pain

 What Is Osteoporosis?

 Both men and women are prone to developing osteoporosis (porous bones) as they age.
 This is particularly true if they are older than age 60.
 However, women are more prone to this disease than men.
 The condition usually develops over the course of many years.
 That’s why it’s important to pay attention to any warning signs.

-If you believe you are at risk for developing osteoporosis, schedule an appointment at our family clinic.
-We can perform tests to determine if you are at risk: the FRAX® scan.
-The FRAX shows whether you are at risk.
-Certain risk factors increase the chance of developing the disease.
+If you believe you are at risk for developing osteoporosis, schedule an appointment at our family clinics.
+We can perform tests to determine if you are at risk: Certain risk factors increase the chance of developing the disease.
 They include:

 - Being Caucasian